 3.4 Policy Environment

-3.4.1 Many policy makers and funders now place requirements on public sector organizations to provide their information as “open data”.
+3.4.1 Many policy makers and funders place requirements on public sector organizations to provide their information as “open data”.
 This has led to a number of global and regional initiatives that place obligations on Members.

 3.4.2 Publishers of information are being increasingly required to describe, explain and justify the workflows and methods they have used to create that information.
 As a consequence, WIS 2.0 will need to define an information assurance framework.
 This will, in particular, include a data lifecycle management that demonstrates compliance with these policy requirements.